kucha0609/Origami_Script/README.md

-# Origami_Script：for origami or other
+# JavaScript for origami or other

 <p align="right">— — KuCha©2026</p>